 Let’s see how it works: as earlier opined, the F75 is highly sensitive.
 It finds its way through the interferences without compromising its search by engaging its full sensitivity feature coupled with maximum depth detection and zero background noise.

 Also, the F75 features a frequency shift (available from F1 to F4) which helps it to eliminate or, at best, minimizes the interfering chatter.
 But if you are worried about your detector’s performance while it operates on this feature, there is the option of switching it off.

 5. FeTone Volume Feature

 Audio tones are a significant issue for any treasure hunter.
-Many metal detectors on the market have done brilliantly with diverse innovations to make hunting easier and more productive for hunters, and the Fisher F75 is not an exception.
+Many models of metal detectors on the market have done brilliantly with diverse innovations to make hunting easier and more productive for hunters, and the Fisher F75 is not an exception.

 Amongst its counterparts, the manufacturers of the F75 series have added new tone options to the F75; one of the available tones which may hold significant value for treasure hunters is the FeTone.
 The FeTone has three settings with two tones (high and low) each: 2F, 2H, and 2L.

 Why is the FeTone exceptional?
 Say you want to hear tones on all targets, including iron, for instance, but you don’t want to hear it on the same volume of tones for non-ferrous targets, the FeTone’s ability to give a sounding off tone at a low volume in the background will do just that.

 - Trigger Pinpointing Mode: this helps you to figure out the exact location of a target before you start digging, and it does not require motion to work.

 - Waterproof design: the F75 is submersible up to its control box

 - Mineralization Graph: you will find the Fe3O4 graph useful because it shows the current mineralization factor of the soil in your hunting ground